thelindr/Flexbox/README.md

 ---

+### :sos: How to get help
+Learning how to think as a web developer is learning how to be an expert in problem solving.
+So whenever you get stuck start with step 1 and continue until problem solved.

+1. Google!
+In English, type in the error message if there is one, search within the language your're using (ie CSS, JavaScript etc).
+2. Ask your code buddies in your Company.
+3. Ask your fellow students in Slack.
+4. Ask Damien.
+Please note: we are part of a sharing community - share the answer with your fellows.

+---

 ### :boom: Success!

 After completing this assignment, you should be comfortable using flexbox to create layouts in CSS.
 Finally, you should understand the difference between layout with flexbox vs layout using floats, and the pros and cons of both.